 NQTL Analysis will request claim files from your TPA and PBMs to perform the Quantitative Treatment portion of the analysis.

-NQTL Analysis receives in all data and performs the comparative analysis.
-Expect this process to take 2 weeks on average from the time all data is received.
+NQTL Analysis receives in all data and performs the review.

-NQTL Analysis submits the comparative analysis to the plan sponsor, identifies areas of non-compliance and makes recommendations.
+NQTL Analysis submits the -audit report to the plan sponsor, identifies areas of noncompliance and other observations.

 Frequently Asked Questions (FAQs)